Joe Redmond (footballer): International career

-Redmond has played for the Republic of Ireland at U16, U17 & U18 level.
+Redmond has played for the Ireland at U16, U17 & U18 level.
 In March 2022, he was called up to the Republic of Ireland U21 squad by manager Jim Crawford for their qualifier away to Sweden U21.
 On 15 September 2022, Redmond was called up to the U21 squad for their 2023 UEFA European Under-21 Championship Qualification Play-off games against Israel U21.
 He made his debut for the U21s on 23 September 2022 in a 1–1 draw with Israel U21 in the first leg at Tallaght Stadium, drawing praise from manager Jim Crawford after the match, stating "Joe was excellent, it's the way he plays at his club, he was a rock and I knew, I had no qualms at all.
 He's captain at his club, a young captain and he had a big performance for us."

 Personal life

 Redmond comes from a footballing family with several of his relatives having played the game at a professional level.
 His cousins Stephen Quinn (who also played for St Patrick's Athletic), Alan Quinn and Keith Quinn have all played professionally in England.
 Redmond grew up as a fan of St Patrick's Athletic, watching fellow centre backs Kenny Browne and Conor Kenna during the club's 2013 league winning season.